499602D2/tg-launchbot/readme.md

 Other features include...
 - user-configurable notifications on a per-provider and per-country basis
 - user-configurable notification times from 4 different options
+- keyword filtering to block or allow launches based on keywords
 - notifications of launches being postponed
 - muteable launches
 - direct links to launch webcasts